 TIP # 3

 Does your health insurance cover your emergency medical treatment while overseas?
 The only way find out definitively is to call the customer service help line and ask them about your specific plan’s coverage.
-If they don’t cover you, or if your coverage is limited, it is best to have travel medical insurance as a backup.
-While it is not cheap, it may just save you thousands of dollars in the event of an emergency.
-It is wise to budget this expense into your overall trip cost.
+If they don’t cover you for the country you are travelling to, or if your coverage is limited, it is best to have travel medical insurance as a backup.

 And are you renting a car?
 One of the more frequent questions that we received during the vacation season as insurance agents was, “Will my car insurance cover me if I rent a car in _________?”
 If they were heading from the United States to anywhere but Canada the answer was always, No. Our advice was to find insurance online or from a broker.